i-love-flamingo/flamingo/Readme.md

 cat helloworld/module.go
 ```

-With the following code for "module.go":
+With the following code for `module.go`:

 ```go
 package helloworld